stefanuebe/vaadin-fullcalendar/README.md

     - description (not shown via FC),
     - editable / read only
     - rendering mode (normal, background, inversed background)
+    - recurring data (day of week, start / end date and time)

 ## Timezones
 Currently timezones are not yet supported.
 I'm also not sure yet, how deep the timezone support will be integrated